Military-Historical Guide to the San Francisco Bay Area and Northern California

 - SF-88L – A Nike missile Launch site that has been turned into a museum.
 Located on the territory of Fort Barry. (~30 minutes).

 - SF-88C – An abandoned Nike radar site, that has not been converted to other uses, it is in a pretty bad shape, but interesting by the fact that it is intact.
 Located in the hills above Fort Cronkhite. (~30 minute drive and 2 hour strenuous hike).

 SF-88C Site in SVSM Gallery

 - There were a total of 24 Nike sites around Bay Area.
 Most of them have been destroyed or converted to other uses, but some can still be seen.
 There is a good site that shows the location and the current status of these sites.

 - Rosie the Riveter/WWII Home Front Museum – A series of buildings and monuments on the territory of the Richmond Shipyard.
 The museums is currently being setup but parts of it are open to visit.
 SS Red Oak Victory is part of the Museum Complex. (~20 minutes).

-- Hays Antique Truck Museum – A large museum with a sizable (their website claims that there are 123 trucks) collection of the old trucks.
+- Hays Antique Truck Museum – This museum has closed, looks like the collection has moved to Reno, NV.
+A large museum with a sizable (their website claims that there are 123 trucks) collection of the old trucks.
 Located in Woodland (~1.5 hours).